Ibaslogic/Ibaslogic/src/posts/2020-01-27-react-form-handling/react-form-handling.md

 As we did for the checkbox, we have to make the form input field a controlled field.

-The first step is to have the state manage the user's input.
+The first step is to have a state manage the user's input.
 So, add this code just above the `render()` method in the `InputTodo` component:

 ```JavaScript
 state = {